rmaffesoli/p4_scrubber/README.md

 * Who Is the P4 Scrubber Tool for?

   * Admins of enviroments that need to quickly and easily remove large quanities of content and setup from their P4 Environment.
-This tool was built with Educational institutions in mind first an dforemost.
+This tool was built with Educational institutions in mind first and foremost.
 At the end of a semester there is often a need to regain storage space assigned to users for a limited ammount if time.